ruoyu93/rhessys_calibrater/README.md

-# rhessys_calibration
+# RHESSys calibrater
- A python program to perform RHESSys calibration
+ A Python program to perform RHESSys calibration using:
+ - MCMC/GLUE algorithm
+ - K-means clustering